-If you need help to understand the information in this policy please contact the school office on (03) 9887 8000.
+If you need help to understand the information in this policy please contact Highvale Primary School.

 PURPOSE

 To explain to Highvale Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Highvale Primary School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.